jacoblee93/langsmith-rest-experiments/README.md

 uv sync
 ```

-2. Copy the `.env.example` file to a new file named `.env` with your LangSmith API key:
+2. Copy the `.env.example` file to a new file named `.env` with your LangSmith API key.
+If you don't have one already, you can [sign up here](https://smith.langchain.com/).
 ```bash
 LANGSMITH_API_KEY=your_api_key_here
 ```